Azure/Guest-Configuration-Extension/README.md

 To deploy the Guest Configuration Extension for Linux onto your machine, run:

     $ az vm extension set --resource-group <resource-group> --vm-name <vm-name> \
-        --name ConfigurationForLinux --publisher Microsoft.GuestConfiguration.Edp --version 0.8.0
+        --name ConfigurationForLinux --publisher Microsoft.GuestConfiguration --version 0.8.0

 ## 2. Commands Guide

 The Guest Configuration Extension for Linux supports five commands -- install, enable, update, disable, and uninstall.
-To run any of these commands, go to the path: `/var/lib/waagent/Microsoft.GuestConfiguration.Edp.ConfigurationForLinux-<version>/bin`, and run:
+To run any of these commands, go to the path: `/var/lib/waagent/Microsoft.GuestConfiguration.ConfigurationForLinux-<version>/bin`, and run:

     $ guest-configuration-shim <command name>